Data protection statement of M3B GmbH as operator of its websites in accordance with the provisions of the GDPR

-For the better understanding of this data protection statement, a definition of concepts for all the concepts used due to the legal situation is found in Attachment 1.
+For the better understanding of this data protection statement, a definition of concepts for all the concepts used due to the legal situation is given.

 In addition individual internet sites use “plug-ins” from third-party providers.
-These are attached to this data protection statement as Attachment 3 to provide a clearer overview.
+These are attached to this data protection under the heading plug-ins and tools from third-party providers to provide a clearer overview.